Jeffin28/CAYENNE-MQTT-ESP8266/README.md

  2. For those who don't have a cayenne dashboard 😇 download the ***CAYENNE IOT WITH ESP8266*** named pdf from the **DOC** folder and carefully read it.
     Create a dashboard with at least one gadget and make simulation possible with **ESP8266**.Create your Cayenne account at https://www.cayenne-mydevices.com.

- 3. Open **LIB** folder then place the `CayenneMQTT`(version 1.3.0) folders into your arduino local dierectory folder (libraries) from the downloaded repo.Place this library         from my repo or you can download the library from the arduino library manager.
+ 3. Open **LIB** folder from the downloaded repo then extract the `ZIP` file and place the `CayenneMQTT`(version 1.3.0) folders into your Arduino local directory folder
+    (libraries) or you can download the library from the Arduino library manager.
+Before that, you must read the **MQTT Status** section.

  4. The source code for our ESP8266 simulation can be found in the **CODE** folder.
 Open **source code** from the downloaded repo and make some changes as mentioned below :

    - Open **global.h** and provide your wifi router's `ssid` and `password` :